open-contracting-extensions/ocds_contract_buyer_extension/README.md

 ## Extension fields

-This extension adds a `buyer` property to the `contract` section of OCDS.
+This extension adds a `buyer` property to the `contracts` section of OCDS.

-`contract.buyer` is an `OrganizationReference` consisting of the following fields:
+`contracts.buyer` is an `OrganizationReference` consisting of the following fields:

 * `name` - The name of the party being referenced.
 This must match the name of an entry in the `parties` section.
 * `id` - The id of the party being referenced.
 This must match the id of an entry in the `parties` section.